srid/ema/docs/index.md

 [Ema](https://github.com/srid/ema) is a next-gen [**Haskell**](https://www.srid.ca/haskell) library for building [jamstack-style](https://jamstack.org/) static sites.
 An Ema site is *change-aware*; in addition to good ol' static site generation, Ema provides a live server supporting **fast hot-reload** in the browser, on code *or* data change.

 {.text-gray-600}
-The ultimate goal of ema is to facilitate creating with ease your own [neuron](https://neuron.zettel.page/), or just about any app that creates a browser view of arbitrarily changing data (on disk, database, or whatever).
+The ultimate goal of ema is to facilitate creating with ease your own [neuron](https://neuron.zettel.page/),[^emanote] or just about any app that creates a browser view of arbitrarily changing data (on disk, database, or whatever).
 Ema is designed to facilitate creation of apps whose data is normally *edited* via traditional mechanisms (eg: text editor) but *rendered* as a delightful web page - so as to provide an economical read-only view of your data on desktop & mobile.
-A classic static site just happens one of the kind of such apps.
+A classic static site is just one type of such [*kind*]{title="See what we did there?"} of apps.

 :::{.my-8}
 * [[start]]